lisemn/weekly-planner-meal/README.md

 - GitHub for version control
 - Trello for Scrum task management

+## Data Storage

+The current version uses browser localStorage to store prototype data locally in the browser.

+No external database is required for the current web prototype.

 ## How to Run the Project

 1. Download or clone the repository.